Analysis

 Managers do have the option of keeping these functions in-house and investing significantly in back-office teams and operational infrastructure to keep pace with increasing back-office expectations.
 For managers that want to focus on the core business of investment management, however, third-party fund administration has become an essential service that frees up managers to focus on creating value for its LPs by doing deals and growing their franchises, all by knowing an administrator provides knowledge that their operations are secure and that they count on the support of the administrator’s reporting and regulatory teams to navigate the various regulations in the jurisdictions a manager is operating in.

-If you are a manager seeking back office, technology and operational support, Alter Domus’ Fund Services team is available to discuss how you can future proof your operational model, simplify your back-office infrastructure and harness technology and best-in-breed industry software to its fullest potential.
+If you are a manager seeking back office, technology and operational support, Alter Domus’ fund administration team is available to discuss how you can future proof your operational model, simplify your back-office infrastructure and harness technology and best-in-breed industry software to its fullest potential.

 Learn more: